typedb/typedb-docs/03-client-api/00-overview.md

 A good principle is that sessions group logically coherent transactions.
 For example, when loading a web page, one session should be used to open one or more transactions to load the page data.

 ### Transaction
-A transaction performs queries or concept API calls on the database.
-TypeDB transaction comply with [ACID](/docs/06-management/02-acid.md) properties, up to snapshot isolation.
+A transaction performs queries or Concept API calls on the database.
+TypeDB transactions comply with [ACID](../06-management/02-acid.md) properties, up to snapshot isolation.

 Transactions automatically close after a configured timeout (default 5 minutes).
 This is to encourage shorter-lived transactions, prevent memory leaks caused by forgotten unclosed client-side transactions, and kill potentially unresponsive transactions.